 I could have carried on all the way to Angle Tarn, but I know it’s a popular place and I expected people to be camped there already.
 Instead, I stopped a little earlier and found a lovely camp spot by the river.

 I had got my routine perfected by now so it didn’t take me long to set up camp.
 This is a good thing when it’s so cold!
 It wasn’t long before I was snug in my -25C sleeping bag and making dinner.

 Luckily, my PlatyPreserve still had some contents left in it.
 It’s definitely a non-essential luxury item, but it’s becoming one of my favourite pieces of kit, making it into my gear list for every trip over the last few years.
 So while the water boiled for dinner I was able to enjoy a nice mug of red wine (just for the calories I needed obviously.
-It also stores my wife’s home-made sloe gin well).
+It has also stored sloe gin very well, on previous trips).

 There was some snowfall in the night and the wind got up for a while.
 My Lightwave tent handled it well though, with no issues at all.
 I did have some condensation in it, but nothing like I would in my previous double-walled tents.
 This x-tex breathable fabric seems to work well.
 It’s reassuring to be in such a stable four-season tent designed for the conditions.
 It doesn’t even flap noisily in the wind like many.

 I’ve had the Lightwave tent for a while now but never been able to use it in these conditions.
 I’m now feeling very pleased that I purchased it.
 I’ve used three season tents in similar conditions and they’ve performed OK, but it is a very reassuring feeling to be in a tent that’s actually designed for winter storms and snow loading.

 The day started cloudy and still again.
 I walked past Angle Tarn and as expected, there were other people camped there.
 So I was glad I’d camped where I had and had my campsite to myself.